Gifts Under $50 That Will Make Mom and Dad Laugh

 The perfect gift for someone who has it all is one that will make them laugh.
-While making Mom and Dad laugh this holiday season is priceless, we found a few ways you can do it for under $50.
+While making Mom and Dad laugh this holiday season is priceless.
+If you want to make them Santa-level, bowl-full-of-jelly bell laughs this holiday season, we found a few ways you can do it for under $50.

 It may be tougher than usual to find all the gifts you're looking for this year at the prices you want to pay.
 Supply chain issues, shifting holiday shipping deadlines and rising costs are all threatening to put a damper on the holiday season before it even gets in full swing.
 That's why we love the idea of adding a funny gift into the mix early -- even if you can't find a PlayStation 5 to give, you know you'll still be able to gift something that'll put a big smile on their face.